svn2github/transistortester/bootloaders/optiboot/ReadMe2.txt

 is a good selection to get a fast transmission.
 For a good CPU clock rate match is also 1 Mbaud possible with the hardware UART.

-Only the ATtiny84 example requires the VIRTUAL_BOOT_PARTITION option.
+Only the ATtiny84 and t44, t24 example is tested with the VIRTUAL_BOOT_PARTITION option.
+For all processors without a boot partition the option VIRTUAL_BOOT_PARTITION is set automatically.
 Normally the start vector is switched with the fuses (BOOTRST bit) to the bootloader start addresss, but this feature is missing at the ATtiny84.
 If the VIRTUAL_BOOT_PARTITION is selected, the AVR reset vector